chen0040/mxnet-audio/README.md

 # mxnet-audio

-Implementation of music genre classification, audio-to-vec, and music search in mxnet
+Implementation of music genre classification, audio-to-vec, song recommender, and music search in mxnet

 # Features